RakhithJK/dbeaver-dbeaver-wiki/UI-Language.md

 ![](images/ug/UI-Language-Preferences.png)

-Select language in the drop-down list ant click "Apply and Close" button
+Select language in the drop-down list ant click "Apply and Close" button.
+If DBeaver is installed in a read-only directory then automatic language change is not possible.
+In this case try to edit configuration file (see below).

 ### Changing interface language in configuration file